Open-NCU/open-ncu.github.io/terms/long_terms.md

       purpose of the of the contest, and in case of acquiring the funding, I agree that my first and last name will be published in the public ranking list that will be published at project's website."

-      The contest winners have to agree that their name will be published at the website https://open-ncu.github.io, as well as that after they agree to participate in the project, their personal data will be processed for the purposes of the contest (according to the Act of August 29, 1997 on the Protection of Personal Data; entire text: Dz.
+   e.
+The contest winners have to agree that their name will be published at the
+      website https://open-ncu.github.io, as well as that after they agree to participate in the project, their personal data will be processed for the purposes of the contest (according to the Act of August 29, 1997 on the Protection of Personal Data; entire text: Dz.
 U. from 2002 Nr 101, position 926 with changes).
-    e.
-Sending the application means that the participant agrees to the contest rules presented in this document.
+   f.
+Sending the application means that the participant agrees to the contest
+      rules presented in this document.
 8. Evaluation of the applications:

 9. Participation in the project:
    a.
 During the publication process of research funded by the project, each
       participant is obliged to include the following statement in acknowledgement: